Cornwall Minerals Railway: In the twentieth century

-In connection with the building of the Truro line, the opportunity was taken to substantially enlarge and modernise the Newquay station, to accommodate the additional traffic.
-It was ready for the opening of the new line from Truro, and from May 1906 through carriages were worked to Newquay from London via Luxulyan.
-This was to encourage the development of the seaside holiday trade, which increased considerably in the following decades.

-In turn this required improvements to the main line from Par: in 1921 the line was doubled between St Dennis Junction to Tregoss Moor.
-Goonbarrow to Bugle was doubled in 1930.

 Since 1948

 At the beginning of 1948, the main line railways of Great Britain were nationalised, under the Transport Act 1947 (10 & 11 Geo.
 6. c.
 49).

 In the following years, the use of Fowey Harbour declined somewhat, and some jetties were closed.
 In January 1965 the passenger service between Lostwithiel and Fowey was closed.

 The route between Par and Fowey closed in October 1968, and was immediately converted to be used as a private haul road for English China Clays (ECC) to carry china clay from the dries at Par to the deep water docks at Fowey.
 The formation was widened to make a two lane road, and ECC undertook a major modernisation of the handling equipment at Fowey.
 The railway route is almost entirely preserved as part of the haul road, including Pinnock Tunnel; it is now owned by Imerys.

-The present

-The CMR main line between Par and Newquay is in operation at the present day; local passenger services operate under the brand name the Atlantic Coast Line, and as of 2014 through services from London and the North of England operate to Newquay via Par on summer Saturdays.
-Freight is handled between St Dennis Junction and Par, and the Lostwithiel to Carne Point line is also in use for mineral traffic.
+Services